Aitia-IIOT/ah5-docs-java-spring/docs/core_systems/authentication.md

 ### general-management

-Its purpose is to get some information about the hosting system’s behavior, such as log entries and configuration settings.
+Its purpose is to get some information about the hosting system's behavior, such as log entries and configuration settings.
 The service is offered for administrative support systems.

 Learn more: <br />
 :material-file-document: [Abstract Service Description (SD)](../assets/sd/5_0_0/general-management_sd.pdf) <br />